 At it’s most popular periods in medieval times, a million pilgrims would walk the entire route.
 It was only one of three pilgrimages, the other two being to Jerusalem, and to Rome which could free a person from the penance of their sins.

-Today, approximately 200,000 pilgrims walk the route and while many don’t walk it for religious reasons, it maintains a spiritual element with many pilgrims seeking meaning in their lives, who are trying to overcome tragedy, who are seeking peace or are open to see what happens when you walk the Camino.
+Today, approximately 200,000 pilgrims walk the route.
+And while many don’t walk it for religious reasons, it maintains a spiritual element.
+You’ll meet many pilgrims seeking meaning in their lives, who are trying to overcome tragedy, who are seeking peace or are open to see what happens when you walk the Camino.

-Booking a Self-Guided Tour of The Last 100 KM of the Camino de Santiago Self-Guided Tour
+Booking a Self-Guided Tour of The Last 100 KM of the Camino de Santiago with Camino Ways.

-They book all your accommodations, arrange luggage transfer and provide you with walking directions and a 24/7 number you can call should you need help while on your tour.
+They book all your accommodations, arrange luggage transfer and provide you with walking directions.
+Plus, they have a 24/7 number you can call should you need help while on your tour.
 You can read my review of Camino Ways here.

-They give you the flexibility to hike at your own pace, start at whatever time you like, take as few or as many breaks as you want and they save you a TON of time in planning your tour.
+They also save you a TON of time in planning your tour.
 You can print off the documents they send you, have a quick read and you’re good to go!

 Getting to Sarria From Santiago de Compostela